codelableidenvelux/ML_Age_Trajectory_2023/README.md

-# Age-related behavioral resilience in smartphone touchscreen interaction dynamics
+# Codes for the paper 'Age-related behavioral resilience in smartphone touchscreen interaction dynamics'
-Enea Ceolini, K. Richard Ridderinkhof, and Arko Ghosh
+Enea Ceolini and Arko Ghosh

 ## Behavioral age model (BAM)
 The training proceedure and output analysis of the BAM can be found in [this notebook](train_BAM.ipynb).